 Being the engineer that I am I always do my best to put a system or process together and groceries seem to be one of the more challenging tasks I’ve tackled in the personal finance space.
-I’ve done other things like looking at different ways to budget, worked on my finances with my spouse and even dug into retirement accounts a bit.
+I’ve done other things like looking at types of personal budgets, worked on my finances with my spouse and even discussed a budgeting trick I use.

 For today’s post lets focus on budgeting groceries for one person.

 Budgeting groceries for one person: how much is too much?